-Capitalized terms used but not defined in this DPA shall have the same meanings as set out in the Agreement, if applicable.
-For the purposes of this DPA:
+Capitalized terms used but not defined in this DPA shall have the same meanings as set out in the Main Agreement, if applicable.
+For the purposes of this DPA.

 “Affiliate” means, regarding a Party, any entity that directly or indirectly controls, is controlled by, or is under common control with such Party, whereby “control” (including, with correlative meaning, the terms “controlled by” and “under common control”) means the possession, directly or indirectly, of the power to direct, or cause the direction of the management and policies of such person, whether through the ownership of voting securities, by contract, or otherwise.

-“Applicable Laws” means all applicable data protection and privacy legislation in force from time to time which apply to a Party relating to the use of personal data, including the Data Protection Legislation General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC); the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426); the California Consumer Privacy Act of 2018 (AB 375) (CCPA); and the guidance and codes of practice issued by the relevant data protection or supervisory authority and applicable to a party.
+“Applicable Laws” means all applicable data protection and privacy legislation in force from time to time which apply to a Party relating to the use of Personal Data, including Data Protection Legislation; the California Consumer Privacy Act of 2018 (AB 375) (CCPA); and the guidance and codes of practice issued by the relevant data protection or supervisory authority and applicable to a party.

-“Hopin Personal Data” means any and all Personal Data that is provided to Provider or otherwise collected and/or accessed by Provider on behalf of Hopin and/or its Affiliates in the course of providing the Services under the Agreement.
+“Hopin Personal Data” means any and all Personal Data that is provided to Provider or otherwise collected and/or accessed by Provider on behalf of Hopin and/or its Affiliates in the course of the Provider supplying the Services under the Main Agreement.

 “Information System” means the systems and electronic information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of electronic information, as well as any specialized system such as industrial/process controls systems and environmental control systems.